Wednesday, June 25, 2025

 The Pre-K Conference

 I was all prepared for the pre-K conference today...I knew that Gracie wasn't really ready for Kindergarten and I was pretty sure that they would agree.
 I was so happy when they told me that she was NOT a bully and that there were several other students who really made life difficult for her.
-They were impressed by the progress that they had seen in her language skills, too.
+They were impressed by the progress they had seen in her language skills, too.
 Before we left, Gracie gave her teachers all big hugs, and she wanted to take the baby home who had accompanied one of her teachers to the conference.
-So, it is finalized Grace will be heading to pre-K in August, probably at Little People's Prep School...
+So, it is finalized, Grace will be heading to pre-K in August, probably at Little People's Prep School...

 Tuesday, June 29, 2010